KeyboardKit/website/_includes/kankoda/licenses/terms.md

 ## License Details

-A license is valid for one product, defined by the bundle ID that is provided at the time of purchase.
+The license is valid for one product, as defined by the bundle IDs that is provided during purchase.

 ### License Activation